cyz1208/GLCNN/README.md

 `graph.py` and `pixel.py` generate descriptor and grid inputs named `graphs.pkl` and `pixels.pkl` in `data` folder.
-The user-defined structural files in VASP5.x POSCAR format (element row in file) should be stored in `user_catalysts` folder and named appropriately, e.g., POSCAR_0, POSCAR_1, etc..
+The user-defined structural files in VASP5.x POSCAR format (element row in file) should be stored in `user_catalysts` folder and named appropriately, e.g., POSCAR_0, POSCAR_1, etc., as shown in `user_catalysts` folder preloaded by authors.
+Users should delete all structural files in `user_catalysts` folder before upload their own ones.

 If the users want to train and test GLCNN using demo structures provided in `demo_catalysts` folder, run `graph.py` and `pixel.py` with `--demo` flag as following: